P-96 pistol

-The P-96 (П-96) is a Russian 9 mm semi-automatic pistol designed by the KBP Instrument Design Bureau for the Russian Armed Forces.
-The pistol was not accepted and then offered in a modernized form for law enforcement and security firms (P-96M and P-96S).
+The P-96 (П-96) is a Russian 9 mm semi-automatic pistol designed by the KBP Instrument Design Bureau.
+It was originally designed under the leadership of V.P.
+Gryazev for the Russian Armed Forces.
+Having been rejected by the military, its design was modified and offered to law enforcement and security firms as the P-96M and P-96S respectively.